MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-install.md

 ## Install the Teams PowerShell module

 > [!NOTE]
-> - For the best experience, use either General Availability (GA) or Public Preview modules - not both.
+> For the best experience, use either General Availability (GA) or Public Preview modules - not both.
 They're not intended to work together.
-> - If you're using the Public Preview version of Teams PowerShell, we strongly recommend that you first uninstall Skype for Business Online Connector.

 Use the **PowerShellGet** cmdlets to install the Teams PowerShell module.
 Installing the module for all users on a system requires elevated privileges.
 Start the PowerShell session using **Run as administrator** in Windows or use the `sudo` command on macOS or Linux: